BlueAndi/Pixelix/doc/SW-BUILD.md

 ![VSCodePIOIcon](./images/VSCodePIOIcon.png)

-3. Lets now build the software independed of your specific board, just to see whether it works by _Project Tasks -> Default -> Build All_ or via hotkey ctrl-alt-b
+3. Lets now build the software independent of your specific board, just to see whether it works by _Project Tasks -> Default -> Build All_ or via hotkey ctrl-alt-b

 ![VSCodePIODefault](./images/VSCodePIODefault.png)